httmako/spuria/README.md

         where to log to, e.g. ./spuria.log (default "stdout") -maxratelimit int
-        requests allowed per URL per minute, 0 = infinite (default 10) -nostop
+        requests allowed per URL per minute, 0 = infinite (default 10) -noreplace
+        if true $variables in GET params and POST body will not be used in command execution -noresult
+        does not return command output in the http response, if true it will instead return OK/ERR for 200/500 responses -nostop
         do not stop when encountering an error in the parameter replacement -port int
         port to listen on (default 4870)
-  -replaceparam
-        replace GET parameters starting with $ inside the bash script, POST body will be replacing $body -replaceregex string
+  -replaceregex string
-        regex for allowed parameter replacing characters (default "^[ a-zA-Z0-9/-]*$") -returnresult
+        regex for allowed parameter replacing characters (default "^[ a-zA-Z0-9/-]*$") -routes ./routes.csv
-        returns the command output in the http response, default is OK/ERR for 200/500 response body -routes ./routes.csv
         bash commands file to load, e.g. ./routes.csv -timeout int
         request (bash) timeout in seconds (default 30) -verbose
         log bash command output

 ```